-Adam Barber, Managing Director of Tamarindo Group, brings you the latest edition of the Tamarindo Diaries.
-This week, Adam outlines the importance of communications in shaping the future of the renewable energy market.
+In Week 4 of Tamarindo Diaries, Adam Barber, Managing Director of Tamarindo Group, outlines the importance of communications in shaping the future of the renewable energy market.

 I think it’s perhaps one of the greatest ironies that over the course of the last 60 to 90 days most of us have seen more webinar invitations drop into our inboxes than ever before.
 And yet despite this, there are some areas where there is a conspicuous silence - and I think one of those areas in particular is the future of offshore wind.

 Now, you might look and me and think: the future of offshore wind, I mean really, Adam, right now?
 Do we really need to worry about that?
 And the truth is yes, I think we do.